aryanmiriyala/CS6010_Project_3_Group_2/README.md

 4. Consider exporting trained checkpoints or additional metadata if Q3/Q4 need them.

 With the shared seed-aware loader in place, each question can evolve independently while guaranteeing consistent, reproducible splits across experiments.

+# Results and Conclusions

+The programs for both the dataset runs and build out ML models.
+The outputs for each program were used for our results, which can all be seen in our report.